$AdS_{5}$ black hole at N=2 supergravity: . Perturbed dilaton field background

-It have shown that the mass splitting between vector and scalar qlueballs increases if $\lambda$ be negative.
-These spectra, for the case of $q=0$ obtained in the Ref.
-[40], now we would like to obtain the modified waves functions and the effective potential corresponding to the Schr\"{o}dinger like equation.\\ By using the perturbed dilaton background field (36) also one can obtain Schr\"{o}dinger like equation (18) where the effective potential modified as the following,
+It has been shown that mass splitting between vector and scalar qlueballs increases if $\lambda$ is negative.
+Now we would like to obtain the modified waves functions and the effective potential corresponding to the Schr\"{o}dinger like equation.\\ By using perturbed dilaton background field given by Eq.
+(36) one can also obtain Schr\"{o}dinger like given by Eq.
+(18) where the effective potential is modified as follows,

-In the Fig. 4 we plot the effective potential (39) in terms of the radial coordinate $z$ for $q=\lambda=1$.
-We find that the dilaton perturbation increases the value of the effective potential.\\\\ \\ Figure 4: Plot of the effective potential in terms of $z$ for $q=\lambda=c=p=1$.\\\\\\\\ Also the coefficients of the solution (22) modified as the following,
+In Fig. 3 we plot the effective potential given by Eq.
+(39) in terms of radial coordinate $z$ for $q=\lambda=1$.
+We find that dilaton perturbation increases value of effective potential.
+An important result is the absence of any potential well so that there are no bound states such as before.\\ Also, coefficients of solution given by Eq.
+(22) modified as follows,

-The main consequence of perturbed dilaton background is appearance of the odd coefficients ($a_{1}$, $a_{3}$, $b_{1}$ and $b_{3}$).\\ Now, we would like to discuss about special behaviors of the modified effective potential.
-At the zero-temperature limit, where $z_{h}\rightarrow\infty$ and $q=0$, the effective potential takes the following form,
+The main consequence of perturbed dilaton background is appearance of odd coefficients ($a_{1}$, $a_{3}$, $b_{1}$ and $b_{3}$).\\ Now, we discuss about special behaviors of the modified effective potential.
+At zero-temperature limit, where $z_{h}\rightarrow\infty$ and $q=0$, the effective potential takes following form,